TimAngus321/basic-crud-app/README.md

 - If an existing product is deleted from the Rails App it is also deleted in Shopify

+## Deployment:

+The app has been deployed to Heroku and can be found here: [Shopify Crud App](https://shopify-crud-products-app.herokuapp.com/)

 ## To install:

 ```